 It is possible to purchase a bespoke solid wood, traditionally jointed in-frame kitchen, where the doors sit within the frame, for about £5,000.
-Try Old Creamery Furniture and Pineland, which offer painted, solid wood freestanding units at a very reasonable price.
-As there are no units to put together, this reduces the time, and cost, it takes to install too.
+Try Old Creamery Furniture (opens in new tab) and Pineland (opens in new tab), which offer painted, solid wood freestanding units at a very reasonable price.
+As there are no units to put together, this reduces the time and cost it takes to install.

 Also look at British Standard (opens in new tab) by Plain English.
 Plain English sells bespoke kitchens with an average price of £50,000 to £60,000 but, through British Standard, offer a more affordable range of quality cabinets – from £5,000 for a complete set-up.
 These have solid wood doors and carcasses made from white melamine faced European birch ply, with beech shelf lippings and traditionally dovetailed drawers.

 For more advice on how to design a free-standing kitchen check out our guide.